Backpropagation in the Brain Does Not Work Like AI Architectures

 Let me list the things we know empirically that the dominant AI story does not account for.

 Backpropagation in the brain, also known as the weight transport problem or credit assignment problem, has no widely accepted, biologically plausible mechanism.
 In artificial networks we cheat.
-In biological tissue, no one has produced an obviously correct account of bidirectional feedforward and feedback signaling.
+While useful in modeling economic systems which require one-way transactions, in biological tissue, no one has produced an obviously correct account of bidirectional feedforward and feedback signaling.

 Empirical studies of human decision-making show interference patterns that look more like the mathematics of non-classical physics than like classical probability.
 Psychedelics produce conformal fractal patterns across scales in the visual field, again more consistent with non-classical geometry than with classical signal processing.
 Single-celled organisms display behaviors complex enough that you would expect them to require a brain.
 The energy efficiency of the brain alone tells you that purely electrochemical signaling cannot account for perceptual binding.